nevermore3d/Nevermore_Micro/README.md

 ![Nevermore Activated Carbon Filter Micro V4](images/logo.png "Nevermore Activated Carbon Filter Micro V4")

 Originally intended as a carbon fume filter for Voron V2, it has found its way into a multitude of other machines.
 Let yours be the next!
+Bad smells or fumes, or complaints thereof, should not keep you from being a maker!

 - [Nevermore Activated Carbon Filters - Micro Edition](#nevermore-activated-carbon-filters---micro-edition)
 - [About The Nevermore Micro](#about-the-nevermore-micro)